Grilled Shrimp Cobb Salad

 • Heat an indoor or outdoor grill to high heat (about 500°F).

-• Brush corn with a teaspoon or two of the avocado oil.
-Season corn with smoked paprika, and pinch of salt and pepper, or use your preferred seasonings.
+• Brush 3 ears of corn, shucked, with 1-3 teaspoons avocado oil,.
+Season corn with 1 teaspoon smoked paprika, and pinch of salt and pepper, or use your preferred seasonings.

 • Place the corn on the grill.
 Cook for about 5-7 minutes turning every so few minutes to achieve even grilling.
 When the corn is tender and browned it’s ready to remove.
 Set aside.

-• Drizzle the shrimp with a teaspoon or two of the avocado oil, and season with about a teaspoon of the chopped cilantro, garlic powder, cumin, and pinch of salt and pepper, or use your preferred seasonings.
+• Drizzle 16 raw extra large shrimp, with 1-3 teaspoons avocado oil, and season with about a teaspoon of the 2 tablespoons chopped fresh cilantro, 1 teaspoon garlic powder, 1 teaspoon cumin, and salt and pepper, or use your preferred seasonings.

 • Place shrimp on the grill.
 Cook for about 3-4 minutes on the first side.
 You should start to see them turn pink about halfway up and notice the browning on the bottom.